akhil-kk/Linux-Administration/readme.md

     1. .
 This directory
     2. ..
 The parent directory
     3. ```
-        cd -        Change to the previous directory.
+        cd -      //Change to the previous directory.
         ```
     4. / Directory separator (forward slash).
     5. makdir [-p]  Create directory [p] is optional.